 50 g raspberries or strawberries + 10 g brown sugar + 5 tsp xantan gum (for topping)

 In a blender mix melted butter, rice milk, sugar and black sesame seeds.
 Blend till all ingredients becomes creamy and smooth.
 Pour the mixture in a big bowl.

 In a double boiler or pan, melt the cooking chocolate.
 Pour the melted chocolate into the sesame mixture.

-Finally add the spelt flour, cocoa powder, salt and the sodium bicarbonate.
+Finally add the spelt flour, oats flour, cocoa powder, salt and the sodium bicarbonate.
 Mix till all ingredients are combined well.

 Fill the muffin cups with the dough mixture.
 Bake for about 20 -25 minutes at 180 degree Celsius.
 Insert a tooth pick to see if its done.
 If not bake a little longer but keep an eye so that it doesn't burn.

 For the topping, blend the berries, sugar and xantan gum with a hand blender and decorate the top.